wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

     ![Figure-7](images/draft4/edp_rt_8.png "Select key pair")

-8. Back to EC2 Dashboard, you will see your newly created Linux instance is running with the instance information such as Instance ID, Public DNS (IPv4), IPv4 Public IP, etc. The main information is Public DNS (IPv4) which is required to connect to this instance.
+8. Back to EC2 Dashboard, you will see your newly created Amazon Linux instance is running with the instance information such as Instance ID, Public DNS (IPv4), IPv4 Public IP, etc. The main information is Public DNS (IPv4) which is required to connect to this instance.

     ![Figure-8](images/draft4/edp_rt_9.png "Instance is running")

-## How to connect to your EC2 Linux instance
+## <a id="connect"></a>How to connect to your EC2 Amazon Linux instance

-Once your Linux instance is running, you can connect to your Linux instance using Putty or SSH client applications.
-The following information are required to connect to your Linux instance.
+Once your Amazon Linux instance is running, you can connect to your Amazon Linux instance using Putty or SSH client applications.
+The following information are required to connect to your instance.
 - Your private key file (example: key-pair.pem)
 - Your Linux intance Public DNS

-You can find more details regarding how to connect to your Linux instance from the following AWS document links:
+You can find more details regarding how to connect to your Amazon Linux instance from the following AWS document links:
 - [Connecting to Your Linux Instance from Windows Using PuTTY](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html)
 - [Connecting to Your Linux Instance Using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)

-This Quick Start Guide uses [Git Bash](https://git-scm.com/downloads) application as a SSH client to connect to AWS Linux instance with the following command
+This Quick Start Guide uses [Git Bash](https://git-scm.com/downloads) application as a SSH client to connect to Amazon Linux instance with the following command

 ```
 ssh -i "<your private key file name>" ec2-user@<Your Linux intance Public DNS>